ricardoues/CarND-Vehicle-Detection/writeup_report.md

 ![alt text][image3]

 I create the function `find_cars` (cell codes #38 `./P5.ipynb`)  to seach windows and identify cars.
 The function returns the image with bounding boxes and the coordinates of the bounding boxes.
+I decided to search windows from the position 400 to 656 in the y-axis.
+The size of the image in the windows search is 64 pixels with a cells per step equal to 2.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?